What to Include on a Resume

 Details like your religion, disabilities, political leanings, and racial background shouldn’t be included on your resume.

-Adding such personal information has no benefit, and makes it more likely employers will discriminate against you.
+Adding such personal information has no benefit, and puts you at risk of discrimination.

 Many job seekers think using a creative font on their resume helps their application stand out.